nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 ```

 If this worked successfully, you should see your books appear as an object in the console!

-Let's break down what's happening here:

-1. `dbRef = firebase.database().ref()`: First, we create a variable called `dbRef` and point it towards our Firebase database.

-2. `dbRef.on('value', (response) => {`: Second, we add an event listener to the variable that will update us on changes to our database and provide us a callback function to directly access the data from our database (here we named the parameter `response`).

-3. `console.log(response.val())`  : Third, we use the `val()` method to grab our database information and print it out into the console.

 ### Storing Firebase data in state